pikim/tomato-mqtt/README.md

 Scripts to capture metrics from routers running FreshTomato.
 Developped for HomeAssistant with MQTT plugin (supports discovery).
 With slight modifications it should also run without HomeAssistant.

-Developed on Netgear R6400.
+Developped on Netgear R6400.
 Based on *tomato-grafana* by Andrej Walilko (https://github.com/ch604/tomato-grafana).

+## Features

+- transfers data using MQTT and supports MQTT discovery on HomeAssistant
+- collects various router metrics and sends them to a HomeAssistant server
+- allows to enable/disable access restriction rules from within HomeAssistant
+- allows to enable/disable the adblocker from within HomeAssistant (upcoming feature)
+- the router pushes and pulls data - without exposing any interface on router side

 ## Requirements